C3Pool/xmr-node-proxy/README.md

 curl -L https://raw.githubusercontent.com/C3Pool/xmr-node-proxy/master/install.sh | bash
 ```

-3. Once it's complete, copy `config_example.json` to `config.json` and edit as desired.
+3. Once it's complete, copy `config_example.json` to `config.json` and edit as desired
 4. Run: `source ~/.bashrc`  This will activate NVM and get things working for the following pm2 steps.
 8. Once you're happy with the settings, go ahead and start all the proxy daemon, commands follow.